storyprotocol/SIPs/proposals/1-sip-process.md

 ### Released

 A proposal will have the status Released once it has been implemented, tested, and finally released on the mainnet.

 ### Stagnant

-If a proposal reaches 6 months without activity, the proposal will be marked as stale to be closed.
-A new proposal can be opened if the proposal is closed and has a chance of reaching consensus.
+If a proposal remains inactive for 6 months, it will be marked as stale and closed.
+However, a new proposal can be submitted if the closed proposal has potential for reaching consensus.

 ### Withdrawn

 The author has withdrawn the proposal.
-This state has finality and can no longer be resurrected.
-If the idea is pursued at a later date it is considered a new proposal.
+This decision is final and irreversible.
+Any future pursuit of this idea will be treated as a new proposal.

 ## Acknowledgments